 To celebrate International Women’s Day, the European Partnership for Democracy (EPD) and its members (including NIMD) organized a public event on 4 March to celebrate inspiring women whose leadership contributes to a more equitable and inclusive society.

-This event will offer a platform for presenting and celebrating the journeys and achievements of women leaders.
+This event offered a platform for presenting and celebrating the journeys and achievements of women leaders.
 Through these stories, we aim to inspire action and the sow seeds of change for equality and justice.

-We will hear the personal journeys of these leaders; their experience of overcoming political and societal barriers; and how their work enables the next generation of women across the globe to follow in their steps.
+We heard the personal journeys of these leaders; their experience of overcoming political and societal barriers; and how their work enables the next generation of women across the globe to follow in their steps.

-We are delighted to be joined in this conversation by:
+We were delighted to be joined in this conversation by: